The King is Ed

 Everyone who came after walked across that bridge.

-Eddie built it.
+Ed built it.

 Nowadays, you can find 12 year-olds on Youtube who can play it note-for-note.
-You can buy a stripy guitar.
-You can dime your amp, buy an MXR Phase 90.
-You can learn the licks.

 And we do, because guitar culture is now not about finding your own voice, but replicating the past, instrument spec for instrument spec, sound for sound, note-for-note in the same way classical musicians do.